 Exercising benefits everyone – especially the elderly population.
 It improves overall health and specific conditions like high blood pressure, heart disease, diabetes, and a host of other chronic illnesses.
 It also helps with mental wellness, which is very important to the elderly.
 For those with chronic health conditions, exercise may even ease some of the symptoms and possibly delay the long-term effects.
 The National Institute on Aging suggests that daily exercise is imperative for long-term health.
 Here are some of the best exercises for seniors to do on a continual basis.

 Walking.
 Regular walking is an excellent form of exercise for seniors because it helps keep them mobile.
 Most physicians suggest that 30 minutes of walking each day is very beneficial and can be done outside, in the mall, or even around the community!
 Using a FitBit when walking, ensures accountability and tracking to get the recommended number of daily steps (aim for 7,000 to 10,000) to positively impact health.
-For those with dogs, walking the dog is another way to ensure that seniors get enough exercise each day (and it benefits Fido, too!).
+For those with dogs, walking the dog is another way to ensure that seniors get enough exercise each day.

 Strength exercises.
 Strength exercises help build muscle strength, which in turn helps increase one’s metabolism and keep blood sugar levels in check.
 There are a number of strength exercises that are beneficial and easy for seniors to do, some of these include weight-bearing exercises using hand weight and exercises that use body weight (pushups, squats, etc.) With strength exercises, it is important not to overdo it because it is easy to strain a muscle, ligament, or joint.